mattpap/masters-thesis/sphinx/src/groebner.rst

 one--based indexing in SymPy, is to append a dummy element in front of a list, e.g. to index ``Vx`` this way we could issue ``Vx = [None] + Vx`` and then ``x3 = Vx[3]``.

 So far we showed how to solve classical vertex--coloring problem with SymPy.
-Lets now compare SymPy's syntax and semantics of |groebner| bases functionality with three commonly used mathematical software: Maxima, Axiom and Mathematica.
+Lets now compare SymPy's syntax and semantics of |groebner| bases functionality with three commonly used mathematical software:
+Maxima, Axiom and Mathematica.

+One feature that makes SymPy different from other mathematical systems is that SymPy utilizes a general purpose programming language, whereas Maxima, Axiom and Mathematica invent their own special languages for interaction with those systems.
+This will require us to make a few remarks on the syntactic level.

+..
+TODO: finish this

+`Maxima <maxima.sourceforge.net>`_ uses a very ...
 ::

     (i1) load(grobner);